Philippines v Switzerland - follow text updates

 Post update

 Attempt missed.
-Géraldine Reuteler (Switzerland Women) right footed shot from outside the box is too high following a corner.
+Ana-Maria Crnogorcevic (Switzerland Women) left footed shot from the centre of the box is too high.
+Assisted by Seraina Piubel.

 Post update